songcelia88/movie-app-lattice/README.md

 After setting up and activating your own local virtual environment, run the requirements.txt file with `pip3 install -r requirements.txt`

-Load the Movie DB API Key into the environment
+Load the Movie DB API Key into the environment:

 Create a secrets.sh file in the directory with the following line:
 `export API_KEY="XXXXXXXXXXXXX"`